 Anybody learning German who is struggling with the pronunciation of the ‘ch’ in ‘ich’ will love the Berlin dialect, because they say ‘ick’.
 I can almost hear you sigh and think ‘Why can’t they say this in all of Germany …’

 But don’t take my word for it.
-Watch this great video with some Berlin sentences and explanations:
+Watch these videos:

 If you fancy something easy, watch these primary school children name some items in German, Berlinerisch and English: